 Physician Assistant Kam Neal has loved medicine her entire life.
 She is a certified Physician Assistant and licensed by the Texas Medical Board.

 Kam felt frustrated working in a traditional medical model, not seeing her patients feel any better.
-And her experience with hormone imbalances after having children and being told “everything is normal” led her to functional medicine and an optimal wellness model.
+Her experience with hormone imbalances after having children and being told “everything is normal” led her to functional medicine and an optimal wellness model.

 Read more about Kam Neal here.